ZProLegend007/brunch-mac/README.md

 ## Updating and Settings

+### Make sure you add [this PWA](https://zprolegend007.github.io/brunch-mac-pwa/) so you can update brunch-mac.

 Most people will not need to use brunch-mac settings as most configs for Macs are enabled by default.
 But if you are having any issues or want to change some extra setttings you should check it out.

-Make sure you add [this PWA](https://zprolegend007.github.io/brunch-mac-pwa/) so you can update brunch-mac.

 ## Help and Issues